Carrots Are Orange

 Labels for Organing Closet

-I used both image and word labels to assist both my sons in identifying their clothing drawers.
+I used both image and word labels to assist both of my sons in identifying their clothing drawers.

 How to Organize a Boy’s Closet